Tunde Toth is an artist and researcher living and working in Ireland since 1998.

 An example for a long term project exploring issues of social exclusion and communication barriers with adults with intellectual disabilities: www.deenviewproject.com

-Tunde continued and expanded her research work during her Advanced Masters studies: ADMA in Artistic Research in Social and Political Contexts (Sint Lucas University College, KdG, Antwerp, Belgium, 2020): her currently ongoing research is an exploration of Commoning Methodologies Developed by Artists in Dialogical Social Arts Practices. www.tundetoth.com/artistic-research/
+Tunde expanded her artistic research methods and processes during her Advanced Masters studies: Master of Research in Social and Political Contexts (Sint Lucas University College, KdG, Antwerp, Belgium, 2020): her currently ongoing research is an exploration of Commoning Methodologies Developed by Artists in Dialogical Social Arts Practices. www.tundetoth.com/artistic-research/

 Previous studies include MA Literature (1998 at Pecs University, Hungary).